Private sector development

 Sida operates in many of the countries in which it is most difficult to start and manage a business.
 The various obstacles make it hard for the private sector to develop and create jobs, which in the long term makes it more difficult for people to improve their standard of living and for the country to strengthen its economy.

-The level of innovation in low and middle-income countries is enormous and would be quite capable of meeting global development challenges were it not for a lack of capital and investment that prevents these innovators from implementing their projects.
+The level of innovation in low and middle-income countries is enormous and would be quite capable of meeting global development challenges were it not for a lack of capital and investment that prevent these innovators from implementing their projects.
 The financial system is also out of bounds to many people due to poverty, lack of knowledge or discrimination.
 They may for example be unable to open a bank account, save digitally, take out insurance or obtain a loan, making it difficult to support themselves and deal with unforeseen events.
+Sida works to give more people access to financial services.

 Reforms create jobs and provide food security